Gwynne Evans: Track achievements

 A multi-sport athlete, acting as a Captain of the St. Louis Amateur Athletic Union, at 20 Evans performed tryouts for an October exposition, running the best time of the tryouts with a 16 4/5 seconds for the 150 yard course in September, 1900.
 In short track competition, he won the 50-yard dash in 5 2/5 seconds at the track exposition at the Colliseum in St. Louis on October 20, 1900.
 He won the 220-yard dash in 25 4/5 seconds.
-Evans also planned to play with the St. Louis Medico Football team against St. Louis University undergraduates and alumni in the Fall of 1900.
+Evans planned to play with the St. Louis Medico Football team against St. Louis University undergraduates and alumni in the Fall of 1900.
 Evans also excelled as a pole vaulter and participated in the high jump and hurdles, in addition to his short-distance track achievements.
 As captain of the MAC Track Team, he participated in the 50-yard dash at a meet at St. Louis University on March 26, 1904, as well as the high jump and pole vault.

-Alex Meffert was the Missouri Athletic Club's swimming director, and coached and trained the swimmers and water polo players who attended the 1904 Olympics.
+Alex Meffert was the Missouri Athletic Club's swimming director and coached Evans in both water polo and swimming from their opening in 1903 through 1907, when he accepted a position with the Chicago Athletic Club. and coached and trained the swimmers and water polo players who attended the 1904 Olympics.
 Meffert advocated a traditional crawl stroke, with the body aligned parallel to the bottom of the pool, and a single breath taken after a left and right arm stroke cycle, but generally advocated a single two-beat kick per stroke cycle.
 While he worked with the members of the New York Athletic Club before the Olympics in July and part of August, 1904, the Missouri Club was trained by Assistant Coach and Instructor Pete Rodgers, and team Captain Billy Orthwein, a Yale graduate and future lawyer.
 Meffert had been the regular coach, and returned to train the Missouri club's swimmers and water polo players in late August, 1904.

-Shortly before the September, 1904 Olympics in late July, Evans, was assessed by his coach Meffert as a speedy swimmer in short distances, but needing more focus and practice in his turns to cut his times in distance swims.
+Shortly before the September, 1904 Olympics in late July, Evans was assessed by his Missouri Club coach Meffert as a speedy swimmer in short distances, but needing more focus and practice in his turns to cut his times in distance swims.